 In case of low-quality content for both resources, it is preferable that resources are deleted and started from scrap.
-This is the best option for this case because as it is, neither of them will provide with any quality visitor, nor a relevant chance of conversion.
+This is the best option for this case because as it is, neither of them will provide any quality visitors, nor a relevant chance of a conversion.

-For example: You wrote two different contents, but due to lack of time, were not able to properly research about the given topic.
-This might result in you creating a content which lacks proper and details and information, and might not answer to the queries of users.
+For example: You wrote two different contents, but due to lack of time, were not able to properly research the given topic.
+This might result in you creating content which lacks proper details and information and might not answer the queries of users.
 Therefore, users will find it irrelevant, and quickly swap to other sites.
-As a result, you will see an increase in bounce rates, and decrease in the ranking of your website.
+As a result, you will see an increase in bounce rates, and a decrease in the ranking of your website.

 - Removing any keyword reference that exists in that content.

-- A change in anchored inbound link will ensure that the attention, and hence, the ranking attracted by previous inbound links stays unique in one of the pages.
+- A change in anchored inbound links will ensure that the attention, and hence, the ranking attracted by previous inbound links stays unique on one of the pages.

 - Changing the keyword-enriched internal links for the less-desired page.

 Keyword cannibalization has the potential to negatively impact the ranking of not one but two resource pages simultaneously.
-Hence, the need for a deeper intruding looks into this matter.
+Hence, the a need for a deeper intruding look into this matter.

 Thus, by now you must have understood what keyword cannibalization means, and how can it affect the ranking of your website or webpage adversely.
 So, to avoid such hassles, follow the aforementioned ways to keep yourself safe from such practices!